McVarHQ/LeetCodes/README.md

 ## 📖 About This Repository

-This repo is a collection of LeetCode problems solved across **C++, Java, Python, and JavaScript**.
+This repo is a running log of LeetCode problems solved across **C++, Java, Python, and JavaScript**.
 Each entry includes the problem statement, a link to the source file, and a sample input/output.

 ## 📑 Table of Contents